DevyusCode/PeyrSharp/Documentation/ui-helpers/winforms.md

 # WinForms
-This page is about the `ScreenHelpers` class available in [`PeyrSharp.UiHelpers`](../ui-helpers.md).
+This page is about the `WinFormsHelpers` class available in [`PeyrSharp.UiHelpers`](../ui-helpers.md).
 This page is about all of its methods.

 ## Compatibility